natgo/wt-wiki-scraper/wikitext-transpiled/ground/FCM.36.md

 Generally speaking, what used to be the main reason you'd play the FCM.36 is so it can unlock better vehicles like the [[AMR.35 ZT3]] to have better firepower at the rank.
 Bearing the awful [[SA18 L/21 (37 mm)|37 mm SA18 L/21]] cannon as the main armament with 40 mm of armour all around and bad mobility, this tank resembles the [[H.35]] in many ways.
 However, the FCM.36 does have well-sloped armour for the rank to be a tad useful during long range engagements, but the underperforming gun makes the FCM.36 act more like a shield rather than a spear.

 Compared to the [[H.35]], the {{PAGENAME}} features a design with "better" armour and a more powerful engine, bringing the power ratio to a more manageable 12.4 HP/ton.
 With wider tracks than the H.35, this tank feels faster than other BR 1.0 French tanks.
 It turns quite smoothly and reaches its top speed fairly easily on road.
 40 mm all around is enough to survive incoming rounds at long distances (~ 500+ m) but its bad angling makes it unreliable at close range, whereas your gun enters its actual combat ranges.
-Keeping the awful SA18 L/21 canon as the main armament, this gun is what makes an otherwise good tank so bad as it is.
+Keeping the awful SA18 L/21 cannon as the main armament, this gun is what makes an otherwise good tank so bad as it is.
 As the Devblog claims: "Wait Until You See The Whites of Their Eyes!", you will have to get up close and personal with this tank in order to penetrate another tank.
 With -17° of gun depression, this is actually a depressing gun.

 == General info ==
 === Survivability and armour ===